Frederick W. Seward: Attempt on father's life

 On April 14, 1865, he was injured in an assassination attempt upon his father on the same night that Lincoln was murdered.
-Lewis Powell, also known as "Lewis Paine," an ex-Confederate co-conspirator of John Wilkes Booth attempted to kill William Seward while the Secretary of State was convalescing at home from a carriage accident.
+Lewis Powell, also known as "Lewis Paine," an ex-Confederate and co-conspirator of John Wilkes Booth, attempted to kill William Seward while the Secretary of State was convalescing at home from a carriage accident.

 That was Powell's part in the plot to put the government into chaos; Vice President Andrew Johnson and President Lincoln were also to be killed that same evening.
 After Frederick blocked Powell from gaining access to William Seward's bedroom, Powell tried to shoot Frederick in the head.
 However, when the gun failed to fire, Powell quickly smashed the pistol over Frederick's head, causing several skull injuries.
 Frederick then collapsed and fell to the floor at the top of the stairs.

 Powell then burst into William Seward's room and stabbed him several times in the face and neck.
-Powell also injured a number of other bystanders, including Frederick's sister Fanny, his brother Augustus, his father's nurse Private George F. Robinson and messenger Emerick Hansell, but no one was killed.
+Powell also injured a number of others who were present, including Frederick's sister Fanny, his brother Augustus, his father's nurse Private George F. Robinson and messenger Emerick Hansell, but no one was killed.
 Seward's mother was sure that he was going to die; instead, she died on June 21, 1865, of a heart attack.
 His sister, Fanny, died soon afterward, in October 1866.

 Powell was hanged on July 7, 1865, along with David Herold, George Atzerodt, and Mary Surratt, who were also involved in the conspiracy.

 Later life

 On April 17, 1868, Seward testified in the impeachment trial of President Andrew Johnson, having been called as a witness by Johnson's defense team.

 Frederick's father died on October 10, 1872.
 Seward was a member of the New York State Assembly (New York Co., 7th D.) in 1875.
 At the New York state election, 1875, he ran on the Republican ticket for Secretary of State of New York, but was defeated by Democrat John Bigelow.
-He served again as Assistant Secretary of State under William M. Evarts from 1877 until his resignation in November 1879 due to illness.
-Seward was replaced by John Hay, the diplomat who was one of President Lincoln's former private secretaries.
+He served again as Assistant Secretary of State, in the administration of Rutherford B. Hayes under William M. Evarts, from 1877 until his resignation in November 1879 due to illness.
+Seward was replaced by John Hay, the diplomat who had been one of President Lincoln's private secretaries.

 Seward also edited and published his father's autobiography and letters in a volume entitled Life and Letters of William H. Seward.
 Mostly, his life after 1881 was devoted to the practice of his legal profession and to lecturing and writing.